-APTA has developed these resources to help chapters advocate for legislation and regulations in their state that provide for fair payment and reduce administrative burden.
-You will find background on current issues, examples of positive state legislative actions, and templates for payment-related acts that chapters can use to propose legislation.
+We have developed these resources to help advocate for legislation and regulations that provide for fair payment and reduced administrative burden to reflect the economic value of physical therapy.
+You will find background on current issues, examples of positive state legislative actions, and model bills for state legislation.